jhumphry/Ascon_SPARK/README.md

 As the code is written in the SPARK 2014 subset of Ada 2012, it is possible to formally verify properties of the code and eliminate the possibility of run-time exceptions.

-The GPL SPARK prover `gnatprove` shipped with SPARK GPL 2016, SPARK Discovery GPL 2017 or GNAT Community 2018 from [AdaCore](https://www.adacore.com/community) is used for this project.
-It is not able to prove the complete initialisation of output arrays where they are written to one element at a time (common in this code) rather than as a single aggregate expression.
-It is able to prove the absence of all other potential sources of run-time exceptions, which amount to 97% of the checks, without manual intervention.
+The GPL SPARK prover `gnatprove` shipped with GNAT Community 2021 from [AdaCore](https://www.adacore.com/community) is used for this project.
+It is also able to prove the absence of all potential sources of run-time exceptions without manual intervention.
+This includes checking for the non-initialization of arrays, which was not possible before GNAT Community 2020.
 It also proves that `AEADDec` will not return any decrypted data if the tag verification failed.

 ## Project files